CLICK TO PLAY THIS EPISODE

-Most Santons Are Made in Marseilles
+Most Santons Are Made in Marseille

-Marseilles is the capital of the fabrication of Santons, and the largest Santon – Christmas market takes place there every year at this time.
+Marseille is the capital of the fabrication of Santons, and the largest Santon – Christmas market takes place there every year at this time.
 The entire Canebière, the main street leading down to the old port, is filled with chalets that sell all kinds of Christmas goods, soaps, lavender, spices, and more than anything, it is here that collectors come to buy their Santons.

-In the Bouches du Rhone, the department that includes Marseilles and Aix-en-Provence, there are still 62 companies that make the santons by hand and from the crude clay that is transformed, through 7 stages of preparation, into these often tiny figures.
+In the Bouches du Rhone, the department that includes Marseille and Aix-en-Provence, there are still 62 companies that make the santons by hand and from the crude clay that is transformed, through 7 stages of preparation, into these often tiny figures.
 They are all hand painted and fragile and of course, since they are hand produced, they are not inexpensive.

 The Christmas Markets of Aix-en-Provence, Arles and Avignon

 The weather in the south being much different from in Alsace or in the North, the atmosphere is much different.
 But it is an authentic market for Christmas and also attracts thousands of folks who come from other parts of France and well as from other countries, to look at and perhaps buy one of the famous Santons.